berkayyengin/Crud-Web-Service/README.md

 In this Web Service, employees implement basic CRUD operations.
 It is a simple web service application built with Spring Boot.
 The web service will have 4 methods to implement basic CRUD functionality for employee records:
-> ### POST  addEmployee
+> #### POST  addEmployee
-   Retrieves the byte content of the spreadsheet
+   Retrieves the byte content of the spreadsheet.
-   It parses and adds each row as a new record to the database
+   It parses and adds each row as a new record to the database.
-   Returns OK with list of records added
+   Returns OK with list of records added.
-> ### POST updateEmployee
+> #### POST updateEmployee
-   Retrieves a JSON object representing a record in the database
+   Retrieves a JSON object representing a record in the database.
-   Updates the record in the database whose id matches the id in the JSON object
+   Updates the record in the database whose id matches the id in the JSON object.
-   Returns OK
+   Returns OK.
-> ### POST deleteEmployee
+> #### POST deleteEmployee
-   Takes an id as an integer
+   Takes an id as an integer.
-   Deletes record with ID from database
+   Deletes record with ID from database.
-   Returns OK
+   Returns OK.
-> ### GET getEmployee
+> #### GET getEmployee
-   Gets and gets the id as an integer
+   Gets and gets the id as an integer.
-   Fetch record from database with ID
+   Fetch record from database with ID.
-   Returns OK with JSON representation of record
+   Returns OK with JSON representation of record.

 ## Endpoints